Adams administration to bring Medicare Advantage push before N.Y.’s top court

 - Oops!Something went wrong.Please try again later.

-Mayor Adams’ legal team is set to ask New York’s highest court to clear the way for his administration’s push to enroll some 250,000 retired city workers in a controversial Medicare Advantage plan, the Daily News has learned.
+NEW YORK — Mayor Adams’ legal team is set to ask New York’s highest court to clear the way for his administration’s push to enroll some 250,000 retired city workers in a controversial Medicare Advantage plan, the New York Daily News has learned.

 Nicholas Paolucci, a spokesman for Adams’ Law Department, confirmed Tuesday that the administration will ask the State Court of Appeals to intervene in the long-running effort to make Advantage, a privatized version of traditional Medicare, the only city-subsidized health insurance plan available to municipal retirees.